stephlagoon/Cyber-Security-Projects/README.md

 # Project II: Final Engagement

 ## Project Overview
 This project focuses on the role of a pentester and SOC analyst.
 As a pentester, I assesed vulnerable VMs that expose vulnerable web servers.
-As a SOC Analyst, Kibana was used to analyze logs and set test alerts.
+As a SOC Analyst, I utilized Kibana was used to analyze logs and set test alerts.

 [Final Engagement Project](https://docs.google.com/presentation/d/1Njdc7paTTloNQwNaL8DG6gM4m04acLs5V8gaiFVmYIY/edit?usp=sharing)